LaughingSun/cxx-regex-macros/README.md

 # cxx-regex-macros
 A regex macro expander, or pre-preprocessor for c/c++ source and header files expands definitions into source code.
+Since the macros are expanded to simple inline code the overhead is extremely minimal, think precompiled regex's.

 Common use under the standard MIT license.